-By the end of the 70’s, Rob and Dirk, two guitarists from Antwerp, decided they had enough songs to form a band and hit the road.
-Thus WHITE HEAT was born.
+By the end of the '70s, Rob and Dirk, two guitarists from Antwerp, decided they had enough songs to form a band and hit the road: WHITE HEAT was born.

-In 1982 their first self-entitled album “White Heat” was released.
-This gave them immediately the status of biggest Hard Rock band in Belgium and lots of opportunities to play live.
-It didn’t go unnoticed and soon they were approached by producer Ron Westerbeek to record an LP in the Bulletsound Studios in Holland and sign a major record deal with 21 Records.
+In 1982 their self-titled debut album was released.
+This immediately gave them the status of biggest Hard Rock band in Belgium and lots of opportunities to play live.
+It didn’t go unnoticed and soon they were approached by producer Ron Westerbeek to record an album in the Bulletsound Studios in Holland and sign a major record deal with 21 Records.

 In order to keep the drive and power of the band on stage, the second album “Krakatoa “ was recorded live in the studio and released in 1983.
-Reviews were great and the band started a major tour in Holland, Belgium and Germany.
+Reviews were great and the band started a major tour in The Netherlands, Belgium and Germany.

 In 1985 WHITE HEAT recorded their third album “Running for Life” with British producer John Tilly.

 Late 1985 a single version of “True Love” was released and became ‘Troetelschijf ‘ on radio Hilversum 3, which gave it heavy rotation.

 Due to circumstances WHITE HEAT disbanded in 1986 after 6 years of intensive touring and having lots of fun.